The Angular HTTP Client: Making Asynchronous HTTP Requests to Backend APIs (A Hilarious, Hands-On Lecture!)

 }

-- We import the necessary classes from
+- We import the necessary classes from @angular/common/http.

-. - We implement the
+- We implement the HttpInterceptorinterface.

-method is called for each outgoing HTTP request. - We get the authentication token from local storage (or a service).
+- We get the authentication token from local storage (or a service).

-- We clone the request using
+- We clone the request using request.clone()to avoid modifying the original request.

-header to the cloned request usingsetHeaders
+- We add the Authorizationheader to the cloned request usingsetHeaders.

 Registering the Interceptor

-To register the interceptor, you need to add it to the providers
+To register the interceptor, you need to add it to the providers array in your AppModule (or feature module).

 import { BrowserModule } from '@angular/platform-browser';